carolinacatorze/testbeds/catalogue.md

       </script>
   </head>

-Browse the solutions provided by AIOTI members in the table.
+Browse the solutions provided by AIOTI members below.